mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 If you are connecting directly to a database or have different users on some of the servers, you need to get the authentication data from all the servers.
 You can control this with the `auth_all_servers` parameter.
 With this parameter, MariaDB MaxScale forms a union of all the users and their grants from all the servers.
 By default, the schemarouter will fetch the authentication data from all servers.

-For example, if two servers have the database 'shard' and the following rights are granted only on one server, all queries targeting the database 'shard' would be routed to the server where the grants were given.
+For example, if two servers have the database `shard` and the following rights are granted only on one server, all queries targeting the database `shard` would be routed to the server where the grants were given.

 ```
 # Execute this on both servers